Top Questions Answered by Experts on CGM Sensor

 Here is the step:

-• You may experience mild discomfort but should subside quickly.
+- You may experience mild discomfort, but it should subside quickly.

 It’s normal for the skin under your CGM sensor to appear dry and flaky.
 Just moisturize it well, and it should improve within a few days.